syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 This command creates new Blazor WebAssembly App project and places it in a new directory called BlazorApp inside your current location.
 See [Create Blazor App topic](https://dotnet.microsoft.com/en-us/learn/aspnet/blazor-tutorial/create) and [dotnet new CLI command](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new) topics for more details.

-> If you have installed multiple SDK versions and need any specific framework version (net5.0/netcoreapp3.1) project, then add `-f` flag along with `dotnet new blazorwasm` comment.
+N> If you have installed multiple SDK versions and need any specific framework version (net5.0/netcoreapp3.1) project, then add `-f` flag along with `dotnet new blazorwasm` comment.
 Refer [here](https://docs.microsoft.com/en-us/aspnet/core/blazor/tooling?view=aspnetcore-5.0&pivots=windows) for the available options.

 ## Install Syncfusion Blazor packages in the App